 fast becoming a dead technology.
 With it being incompatible with many mobiles and tablets, it’s virtually a wasted exercise to implement your web content using this method.

 We’ve been working in the web industry for over ten years and the recent enhancements to HTML & CSS have been astonishing.

 Web Standards & Accessibility

 Infographics also do not take up much of your website resources.
 If correctly coded, they will load quickly for users, they won’t slow down your website and they are 100% accessible.
-Which we think continues the trend that was set many years ago when web standards was first introduced.
+Which we think continues the trend that was set many years ago when web standards were first introduced.
 Websites should be accessible to everyone and infographics go a long way to achieving this.

-If you think the use of infographics could be of benefit to you or you business, feel free to get in touch here or give us a call on Milton Keynes – 01908 967359 – to discuss your web design or web development requirements.
+If you think the use of infographics could be of benefit to you or your business, feel free to get in touch here or give us a call on Milton Keynes – 01908 967359 – to discuss your web design or web development requirements.